What Is a DDoS Attack? Types, Impact, and DNS Protection

 ;; Query time: 450 msec # Normal is under 50ms2.
 Engage Your DNS Provider

 If you are on managed DNS, contact your provider immediately.
-Providers with anycast infrastructure can apply filtering rules across all POPs within minutes.
+Providers with anycast infrastructure can apply filtering rules across affected POPs and upstream mitigation layers.

 3. Lower Your TTLs Before an Attack